oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ~~~
 {: #figtxtokenrequest title="Example: Txn-Token Request"}

-### Subject Token Types {#subject-token-types}
+## Subject Token Types {#subject-token-types}
 The `subject_token_type` parameter value MUST be a URI {{RFC3986}}.
-It MAY be any one of the subject token types described in Section 3 of OAuth 2.0 Token Exchange {{RFC8693}} except the Refresh Token type (i.e., `urn:ietf:params:oauth:token-type:refresh_token`), or it MAY be set to the value:
+It MAY be any one of the subject token types described in Section 3 of OAuth 2.0 Token Exchange {{RFC8693}} except the Refresh Token type (i.e., `urn:ietf:params:oauth:token-type:refresh_token`), or it MAY be a self-signed JWT, as described below.

-`urn:ietf:params:oauth:token-type:self_signed`
-: Indicates that the subject token is a self-signed JWT.

 The Txn-Token Service MAY support other token formats, which MAY be specified in the `subject_token_type` parameter.
 Any value used in this parameter MUST be a URI as specified in RFC 8693 {{RFC8693}}.

+### Self-Signed Subject Token Type {#self-signed-subject-token-type}
+A requester MAY use a self-signed JWT as a `subject_token` value.
+In that case, the requester MUST set the `subject_token_type` value to: `urn:ietf:params:oauth:token-type:self_signed`.
+This self-signed JWT MUST contain the following claims:

+* `iss`: The unique identifier of the requesting workload.
+The Txn-Token Service SHALL use this value in determiining the `req_wl` value in the Txn-Token issued in response to this request.
+* `sub`: The subject for whom the Txn-Token is being requested.
+The Txn-Token Service SHALL use this value in determining the `sub` value in the Txn-Token issued in the response to this request.
+* `iat`: The time at which the self-signed JWT was created.
+Note that the Txn-Token Service may reject self-signed tokens that is unreasonably far in the past.

+The self-signed JWT MAY contain other claims.

 ## Txn-Token Request Processing
 When the Transaction Token Service receives a Txn-Token Request it MUST validate the requesting workload client authentication and determine if that workload is authorized to obtain the Txn-Tokens with the requested values.
 The authorization policy for determining such issuance is out of scope for this specification.